ankorez/ansible-cpuminer/README.md

 ## Edit hosts

     sudo nano hosts
-Add IPs of raspberry pi hosts on which we want deploy cpu-miner
+Add IPs of raspberry pi hosts on which we want deploy cpuminer

 ## Edit playbook.yaml